Introduction

 An impactful professional summary should include your years of experience in project management.
 Key areas of expertise relevant to the role.
 Notable achievements or successes.
 And your career objectives or what you can bring to the organisation.

 Keep your summary concise, aiming for 3-4 sentences or 50-75 words.
-Use strong, action-oriented language to convey your value proposition effectively.
+Use strong, action-oriented language to make your value proposition shine.

 Tailoring your summary to project management roles

-To make your summary stand out, address specific job requirements mentioned in the listing, highlight relevant project management methodologies you’re proficient in, mention industries you’ve worked in if applicable to the role, and emphasise soft skills crucial for project management, such as leadership and communication.
+To make your summary stand out, reference specific job requirements mentioned in the listing, highlight relevant project management methodologies you’re skilled in, mention industries you’ve worked in if applicable to the role, and emphasise soft skills important for project management, such as leadership and communication.

 Examples of strong project management summaries

-• Certified PMP with 8+ years of experience leading cross-functional teams in the tech industry.
+- Certified PMP with 8+ years of experience leading cross-functional teams in the tech industry.
 Skilled in Agile methodologies and known for delivering complex projects on time and under budget.
-Seeking to leverage my expertise in stakeholder management and risk mitigation to drive success at [Company Name].”
+Looking to leverage my expertise in stakeholder management and risk mitigation to drive success at [Company Name].”

 Remember, your professional summary should be tailored for each application, highlighting the most relevant aspects of your experience for the specific role you’re targeting.